rsksmart/ri-aggregation/docs/contract.md

 To make deposit, a user can:

-- Either send ETH to smart contract (will be handled by the default function),
+- Either send RBTC to smart contract (will be handled by the default function),
 - or call `depositERC20()` function to perform transferFrom for a registered ERC20 token.
 Note: the user must have previously called approve() on the ERC20 token contract in order to authorize ZKSync contract to perform this operation.